BazzaCuda/MinimalistMediaPlayerX/README.md

 THE POLLS ARE OPEN!
 HAVE YOUR SAY: https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions

 VERSION 3 is COMING!!
-Now with image and thumbnail browsing and manipulation.
+Now with image and thumbnail browsing and image manipulation.
 Stay tuned!!
 ![Clipboard Image (23)](https://github.com/BazzaCuda/MinimalistMediaPlayerX/assets/22550919/4a5d4849-0dba-4c44-9ef0-13673afea03e)